What is a Field Service Supervisor?

 API 5DP provides guidance for the inspection of inside diameters (IDs) and lengths of drill pipe.
 For API 5A, only the outside dimensions are measured; ID measurements are not required to be taken on straight threaded connections.
 Under API RP 7G-2, both inside and outside dimensions must be measured at each level of inspection.

-At the first level of inspection, the drill pipe must pass all measurements at or above minimum thickness (wall) using a no-go gauge.
+Level 1: The drill pipe must pass all measurements at or above the minimum wall thickness using a no-go gauge.

 API 5DP went into effect on February 1, 2009 for all drill pipe shipped from the manufacturer to the job site or used in service after this date.
 For existing fleets of drill pipe, API RP 7G-2 is to be implemented no later than July 1, 2009.